openlibhums/consortial_billing/README.md

-# generic_plugin
+# consortial-billing
-This is a plugin stub for Revista.
+This is a plugin for Janeway that handles consortial billing.